wkoszek/me/blog/source/blog/2013-04-07-book-catedral-and-bazaar.md

 ---
-title:	The Cathedral and the Bazaar
+title:	"The Cathedral and the Bazaar"
 auth:	Eric S. Raymond
 read:	2013-04-07
 ---